 Below I’ll describe a more robust strategy for protecting your genetic privacy while using this or any other direct-to-consumer genetic testing service.

-Yes and no. You could certainly obtain your results MORE anonymously – by stripping away as much accompanying information about you as possible, thereby making it less likely and/or too onerous for someone to reasonably identify you based on your DNA.
+Truly anonymous 23andMe results?
+No. But you can definitely obtain your results MORE anonymously – by stripping away as much accompanying information about you as possible, thereby making it less likely and/or too onerous for someone to reasonably identify you based on your DNA.
 This is our goal.

 What key information must I keep safe to preserve my genetic privacy?